karinaespinola/friends-site/README.md

 # Friends Site
 This is a personal project in which a small site dedicated to one of my favorite TV shows FRIENDS.
 The idea of this site is to have a gallery with a picture of the characters and when the user clicks on any character then a quote from that character will be displayed on screen.
 So everytime the photo is clicked a new quote is displayed.
 The idea is pretty simple.
 The quotes are coming from another project of mine that you can find on this account here: [friends-api](https://github.com/karinaespinola/friends-api) and it's a pretty simple API with Node.js and mongoDB and actually it's already live on Heroku.

+You can find the live version here [https://friends.karinaespinola.dev/](https://friends.karinaespinola.dev/)

 # Getting Started with Create React App